tungtokyo1108/SVVS/README.md

 - Figure_phylogenetic_analysis.R: file that is used to make phylogenetic analysis for each dataset.
 Outputs of this file are Figures 2, S4, S5 and S7.
 - Figure_NMDS_analysis.R: file that is used to make NMDS figures.
 Outputs of this file are Figures 1 and 3.

-## Get the human gut microbiome datasets

-We used human gut microbiome datasets in Duvallet et al. (2017): http://dx.doi.org/10.1038/s41467-017-01973-8.
-Additional information about the datasets are in the [MicrobiomeHD github repo](https://github.com/cduvallet/microbiomeHD).
-MicrobiomeHD contains all 28 datasets of human gut microbiome studies in health and disease.
-In our study, we used only 3 datasets: cdi_schubert, ibd_gevers and ob_goodrich.

 If you have any problem, please contact me via email: dangthanhtung91@vn-bml.com